Book Accommodation in Pitlochry at Rosemount Hotel

 Visit us on a Map

 Please remember, best rates always apply to direct bookings

 Why Book Accommodation at Rosemount in Pitlochry?

-Rosemount Hotel is set in a moderately elevated position overlooking the beautiful Victorian town of Pitlochry.
+If you book to stay at Rosemount Hotel, then you’ll enjoy our location – in a moderately elevated position overlooking the beautiful Victorian town of Pitlochry.
 It is ideally located for getting to see an abundance of beautiful sights and interesting places.
 Perthshire is undoubtedly one of the most stunningly beautiful areas of the UK.
 In addition to being a great destination in its own right, it is centrally located for day trips our to the whole of central Scotland.